 Whether it's weeding through the "prescription" diets offered or just understanding the difference between raw food and dry food, separating the fact from the fiction will go a long way in letting your pet enjoy a happy, healthy life.
-Here are the top 10 food myths that we hear and the truth behind them:
+Here are the top 10 pet food myth questions we hear and the truth behind them:

-1. The best foods are those by veterinarians
+1. Are the best foods those by veterinarians?

 These brands, and so many like them found in grocery stores, also contain poultry by-product, which consists of the leftovers unfit for human consumption, like feet, beaks, undeveloped eggs, and intestines; everything BUT clean meat.
 It's a cheap, low quality source of protein that is far less digestible than clean chicken meal.
 These ingredients are a tell-tale sign of poor quality food and are no different than discount brands at the grocery store.
 Although the formulas may contain a few specialized ingredients to position them as a special diet for health conditions such as joint support, urinary tract health, etc., a better way to treat these conditions is with a truly healthy food and one or more daily supplements.